 Granted, More's Utopia is partly a thought experiment--but one imagines that a thought experiment would include some way to enforce the expected social customs/structure.
 Faced with how often human beings would fall short in More's Utopia, how could it possibly be kept going as described by the narrator?

-There are only two ways: totalitarianism or bullying.
+There are only two ways: totalitarianism or stigma/condemnation.

 Guess all us homebodies will have to go live in one of the colonies (thank goodness!).

-In sum, many utopias disguise their inherent bullying with raves about harmony and helpfulness alongside lovely vistas, rather like bored Soviet hospitality managers taking small-minded American idealists on a boat ride.
+Many utopias disguise this inherent bullying with assumptions of compliance.
+They then rave about harmony and beautiful vistas, rather like small-minded American idealists on a boat ride being ushered about by bored Soviet hospitality managers.
 Oh, my, everything looks so nice--how can Reagan be so critical of the USSR?!

 In Chapter 3 of His in Herland, I have Terry make the following point: